 Carbohydrates cause a rise in insulin which diverts other amino acids and leaves more tryptophan available to cross the blood brain barrier (7).

-As well as being used for healthy blood, iron also play a role in the synthesis of neurotransmitters, such as dopamine, and is a co-factor for many enzymes within the nervous system.
+As well as being important for healthy blood, iron also play a role in the synthesis of neurotransmitters, such as dopamine, and is a co-factor for many enzymes within the nervous system.